 The Libra Association

-Libra is being launched by Libra Association that has been co-founded by Facebook.
+Libra is being launched by Libra Association that Facebook has co-founded.
 It is based in Geneva, Switzerland.
 The country is known for its strong support for financial innovation.

 Founding Members of the Libra Association